zhonghan721/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* has a home business
+* want to oversee customers in an organised manner
-* has a need to manage a significant number of contacts
+* want to manage deliveries efficiently and effectively
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions